-Figure 7 illustrates the emission sources listed in the catalogue at the beginning (2005) and the end (2021) of the available 415 data period.
+Figure 7 illustrates the emission sources listed in the catalogue at the beginning (2005) and the end (2021) of the available data period.
 The symbol size is proportional to the emission strength, while the colour represents the source type.
-Industrial sources with annual emissions under 3 standard errors ( $\sigma$ ) of the estimate are not shown.
+Industrial sources with annual emissions under 3 standard errors (σ) of the estimate are not shown.
 There is a clear decline in the number of detectable sources over the U.S., China, and Europe despite three times lower emission estimates uncertainties for small sources due to TROPOMI data in recent years.
-For example, only 11 industrial sources produced emissions above $3\sigma$ level in the US in 2021, while there were 57 such sources in 2005.
-There are several clusters of sources visible on the Figure 7 maps: 420 power plants in India and China, oil and gas-related sources in the Middle East and a number of smelters along the west coast of South America.
+For example, only 11 industrial sources produced emissions above 3 σ level in the US in 2021, while there were 57 such sources in 2005.
+There are several clusters of sources visible on the Figure 7 maps:

+power plants in India and China, oil and gas-related sources in the Middle East and a number of smelters along the west coast of South America.
 The largest sources such as Norilsk and the cluster of power plants in South Africa demonstrated little changes in their emissions.
 Figure 7 also shows an increase in the number of sources in India and the Middle East.

 While the absolute values of emissions are shown in Figure 7, the relative contribution to total emissions in different years grouped by the source type and country/region is shown in Figure 8.
-The decline in emissions from China, the U.S., and

-- 425 Europe was largely related to the power generation sector.
+The decline in emissions from China, the U.S., and Europe was largely related to the power generation sector.
 As a result, total SO2 emissions from power plants declined by about 60% and their relative contribution to total SO2 emissions has declined since 2005 from 52% to 44%.
 Emissions from smelters demonstrated a similar decline and the relative contribution of smelters remains unchanged (10%-12%).
-However, emissions from oil and gas-related sources do not show any changes and the fraction of emissions related to the oil and gas industry has increased from 11 to 17%. - 430 On a global scale, the new catalogue data show an approximate 50% decline in global SO2 emissions between 2005 and 2021, although the SO2 emissions appear to have levelled off before 2008, between 2009 and 2013 and in the last 3 years.
+However, emissions from oil and gas-related sources do not show any changes and the fraction of emissions related to the oil and gas industry has increased from 11 to 17%.

+On a global scale, the new catalogue data show an approximate 50% decline in global SO2 emissions between 2005 and 2021, although the SO2 emissions appear to have levelled off before 2008, between 2009 and 2013 and in the last 3 years.
 On a regional level, there has been a remarkable decline in emissions from the U.S. and Europe since 2005.
 Their emissions also levelled off in the last 3-4 years.
 The relative contributions of the U.S. and European emissions to the total anthropogenic emissions are about 2% and 3.5% respectively.
 Emissions from China increased at the beginning of the record, but they declined thereafter.
-China contributed nearly 40% to total anthropogenic emissions in 2005-2010, and its contribution declined - to under 11% in 2020.
+China contributed nearly 40% to total anthropogenic emissions in 2005-2010, and its contribution declined to under 11% in 2020.
 Emissions from India have surpassed emissions from China after 2015 (Li et al., 2017), but they levelled off in recent years.
 At present they account for 15% of the total anthropogenic emissions.
 Emissions from the Middle East show some increase, although they also levelled off in the recent years.
 Nevertheless, their relative contribution increased from 13% in 2005 to 24% in 2020.
-The former USSR countriesnorthern Eurasia region that include Russia, Ukraine, Kazakhstan, - 440 and former USSR countries in Central Asia, also demonstrated some decline in emissions, but its relative contribution increased some increase (from 11% in 2005 to 17% in 2020) in their relative contribution.
+The northern Eurasia region, also demonstrated some decline in emissions, but its relative contribution increased from 11% in 2005 to 17% in 2020.